SkafteNicki/dtu_mlops/s10_extra/high_performance_clusters.md

         using this [requirements file](https://github.com/SkafteNicki/dtu_mlops/tree/main/s10_extra/exercise_files/image_classifier_requirements.txt).

-3. Thats all the setup needed.
+3. That's all the setup needed.
 You would need to go through the creating of environment and installation of requirements whenever you start a new project (no need for reinstalling conda).
 For the next step we need to look at how to submit jobs on the cluster.
 We are now ready to submit the our first job to the cluster: